Chicago's Mexican Independence Day celebrations shadowed by Trump’s threats for the city

 “Come back to 18th Street.
 Support small businesses here.
 They’re still working hard as hell to keep their businesses alive,” he said.

-Alejandro Vences, 30, became a U.S. citizen this year, “which gives me some comfort during this time,” he said while eating pozole verde at 5 Rabanitos, a local Mexican restaurant, on Friday afternoon.
+Alejandro Vences, 30, became a U.S. citizen this year, “which gives me some comfort during this time,” he said while eating pozole verde at a local Mexican restaurant.

 Still, he said the anxiety is palpable.